derlucas/esp32_cubes/gateway_firmware/README.md

  * Processing.Org Control Software (../processing/)
  * ESP32 for the Lights (../firmware/)

-The Projects supports "mhetesp32minikit" ESP32 boards which are also known as "Wemos ESP32".

 For information about the protocol used with ESP-NOW in the project, please see the File "PROTOCOL.md" one folder up.